-Configure a SD card to install Slackware ARM...
+Configure a microSD card to install Slackware ARM...
 Linux Users

-We will be using a Slackware 14.1 Linux system to prepare a SD card.
+We will be using a Slackware64 14.1 Linux system to prepare a microSD card.
 If you are using another Linux distribution the command structure may be a little different (e.g. you have to type 'sudo' before a command on some systems).
-As stated previously, we have given the name 'mynixbox' to our Linux system and we are using a 8Gb SD card (Kingston SD10G2/8GB).
-Using larger capacity SD cards works too!
-Of course, it's very possible to install Slackware ARM on a SD card smaller than 8Gb but you won't have a full install.
-You will have to omit some packages (such as KDE) during installation in order to be successful with a smaller amount of storage space than recommended for a full install.
-Experienced Slackware users will already know what to do under these circumstances.
-If you're installing Slackware ARM for the first time, it's recommended you go for a full installation on an 8Gb (or larger) SD card.
+We have given the name 'mynixbox' to our Linux system and we are using a 32GB microSD card (Kingston UHS-I U3).
+Using larger capacity microSD cards works too!
+You might struggle using 8GB microSD cards as a full install requires just over 9GB of storage capacity, so you will have to omit some packages during the install process.
+Of course, it's still possible to install Slackware ARM on an 8GB microSD card and experienced Slackware users will already know what to do under these circumstances.
+If you're installing Slackware ARM for the first time, it's recommended you go for a full installation on an 16GB (or larger) microSD card.

-So, assuming you have at least 8Gb capacity on your SD card, here's what you need to do:
+So, assuming you have, at least, a 16GB microSD card, here's what you need to do:

-• put the SD card into the card reader of your Linux system
+• put the microSD card into the card reader of your Linux system

 • login as root user